cosalt/lcg-visualization/README.md

 seed = 1 # starting number
 ```

-Some combinations will give you better "random" patterns than others.
-That's the art and science of choosing good LCG parameters!
+some combinations will give you better "random" patterns than others. that's the art and science of choosing good LCG parameters!

-## Why This Matters
+## why this matters and why i did it

 LCGs are everywhere - from video games to Monte Carlo simulations.
 While modern cryptography uses more sophisticated methods, understanding LCGs gives you insight into:
-- How computers generate randomness
+- how computers generate randomness
-- Why some "random" sequences have patterns
+- why some "random" sequences have patterns
-- The basics of pseudo-random number generation
+- the basics of pseudo-random number generation

-Plus, it's just satisfying to watch math in motion.
++ it's cool, to watch math in motion

 ## Technical Bits